redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

     return user
   },
   errors: {
-    // here i modified the following, feel free to modify the other messages
+    // here I modified the following, feel free to modify the other messages
     incorrectPassword: 'Incorrect token',
   }
 }
 // we also need to update the signupOptions const signupOptions = {
-  handler: ({ username, hashedPassword, salt, userAttributes }) => {
+  handler: ({ username, hashedPassword, userAttributes }) => {
     return db.user.create({
       data: {
         email: username,